crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

 ```

 The Ruby standard library comes with a fine, prebuilt [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module that provides all of the support you need to make your object, well, observable.
-I think to use [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module for realizing Observer pattern in Ruby is good idea.
+I think to use [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module for realizing Observer pattern in Ruby is a good idea.

 ### State